 Previously, Hariton spent more than a decade as a freelance showrunner and producer.
 Over her 16 years of experience, Hariton has had the opportunity to work with nearly every broadcast, cable and streaming network including ABC, CBS, FOX, Bravo, E!, USA, Discovery Inc. Networks, A&E Networks, Viacom and Scripps Networks.
 She has produced and managed hundreds of hours of content ranging from documentary, competition, ensemble documentary, comedy, renovation, talk, dating and limited documentary series.

 A Los Angeles native, Leah studied communications and journalism at the University of California at Berkeley where she graduated magna cum laude.

-Erin is the SVP of Current Programming for the Intellectual Property Corporation.
+Erin Gamble is the Senior Vice President and Co-Head of Current Programming for the Intellectual Property Corporation.